-Not least is the enormous support from the public, from advocates and other groups.
-The momentum has grown for Anne’s release to sanctuary, and it’s time for Longleat to take action to allow this to happen.
-There is no good reason for her not to be assessed for travel to the Haven, where she can finally live as an elephant for the first time in her life.
+Not least is the enormous support from the public, from advocates and other groups (over 400,000 have signed the petitions).
+Momentum has grown for Anne’s release to sanctuary, and it’s time for Longleat to take action to allow this to happen.
+There is no good reason for her not to be assessed for travel to the sanctuary, where she can finally live as an elephant for the first time in her life.

 If you agree that Anne deserves to live freely after 6 decades of captivity and suffering, please sign both petitions below to urge Longleat to do the right thing.